Onefivefournine/fullstack-test/README.md

 # Fullstack test

+> By Vasilev Konstantin

+- At first build the app with `yarn build` or `npm run build`
-Use `python3 ./server.py` to launch app
+- Then use `python3 ./server.py` to launch app